sbhavani/ehr-wallet/docs/OSS_ROADMAP.md

 ## Next Steps

-The immediate focus is on implementing the Community Engagement items from Phase 1, which will establish the foundation for a vibrant open source community around the Health Wallet project.
+The immediate focus is on implementing the Community Engagement items from Phase 1, which will establish the foundation for a vibrant open source community around the EHR Wallet project.